 Here’s a look at the 1990-1991 Persian Gulf War.
 In response to Iraq’s invasion of Kuwait in August 1990, the United States and other countries launched military operations known as Operation Desert Shield and Operation Desert Storm.

-Facts: The Allied coalition was made up of 39 countries: Afghanistan, Argentina, Australia, Bahrain, Bangladesh, Belgium, Canada, Czechoslovakia, Denmark, Egypt, France, Germany, Greece, Honduras, Hungary, Italy, Kuwait, Morocco, the Netherlands, New Zealand, Niger, Norway, Oman, Pakistan, Poland, Portugal, Qatar, Saudi Arabia, Senegal, Sierra Leone, Singapore, South Korea, Spain, Sweden, Syria, Turkey, the United Kingdom, the United Arab Emirates and the United States
+The Allied coalition was made up of 39 countries: Afghanistan, Argentina, Australia, Bahrain, Bangladesh, Belgium, Canada, Czechoslovakia, Denmark, Egypt, France, Germany, Greece, Honduras, Hungary, Italy, Kuwait, Morocco, the Netherlands, New Zealand, Niger, Norway, Oman, Pakistan, Poland, Portugal, Qatar, Saudi Arabia, Senegal, Sierra Leone, Singapore, South Korea, Spain, Sweden, Syria, Turkey, the United Arab Emirates, the United Kingdom and the United States.

 August 2, 1990 - Iraq invades Kuwait.
-Reportedly, Iraqi leader Saddam Hussein decided to invade the small, oil-rich nation in order to pay off debts incurred during Iraq’s eight year war with Iran.
+Reportedly, Iraqi leader Saddam Hussein decided to invade the small, oil-rich nation in order to pay off debts incurred during Iraq’s eight-year war with Iran.

-August 2, 1990 - The U.N. passes a resolution denouncing Iraq’s invasion of Kuwait.
+August 2, 1990 - The United Nations Security Council (UNSC) passes a resolution denouncing Iraq’s invasion of Kuwait.

-February 27, 1991 - Baghdad radio announces that Iraq will comply with United Nation resolutions.
+February 27, 1991 - Baghdad radio announces that Iraq will comply with UN resolutions.

 February 27, 1991 - Kuwait is liberated.

 February 28, 1991 - Coalition attacks against Iraq end.